zhaozhiyu999/i2ros_project/readme.md

+This is project of i2ros course of TUM in 2025SS.
+Forbidden to directly use them as submission to teacher!!!

 # Autonomous Driving Project – ROS @ TUM AAS 2025

 This repository contains the full implementation of our team project for the "Introduction to ROS" course (TUM, Summer Term 2025).
 The system integrates perception, planning, decision-making, and control modules to drive a virtual car in Unity using ROS Noetic.